 Discussion

-Over the past twenty years effects on the surveillance task have been treated as evidence for attitude formation in the absence of awareness/recollective memory.
+Over the past twenty years, effects on the surveillance task have been treated as evidence for attitude formation in the absence of awareness/recollective memory.
 This claim has informed theories about EC and attitudes, as well as interventions that are assumed to ‘implicitly’ modify problematic beliefs and behavior.
 Yet strong claims regarding ‘unaware’ EC require strong evidence.
-In this replication attempt, our primary analysis examined whether an effect was produced on the surveillance task when the original Olson and Fazio (2001) awareness exclusion criterion was used.
-We also conducted (preregistered) secondary analyses into whether the effect was robust under three other criteria.
+In this replication attempt, our primary analysis examined whether the surveillance task produced a significant EC effect when the original Olson and Fazio (2001) awareness exclusion criterion was used.
+We also conducted (preregistered) secondary analyses to investigate whether the effect was robust under three other criteria.

 Our primary analysis using Olson and Fazio’s (2001) original exclusion criterion demonstrated a small but significant EC effect on the surveillance task.
-We therefore replicated their effect, in the sense that significant results were found in both studies.
+We therefore replicated the effect, in the sense that significant results were found in both studies.
 However, no EC effect emerged when any of the other three alternative awareness exclusion criteria were applied.
 To complicate matters further, EC effects did not differ significantly between these four criteria.
 This poses a challenge in how to make a global interpretation of effects that (a) fall on either side of the significant versus non-significant divide, and yet (b) cannot be distinguished from one another in the moderator meta-analysis.
-While it is correct to say that a significant EC effect was found for only the primary Olson and Fazio (2001) criterion and not the other three secondary criteria, we also cannot conclude that EC effects in the surveillance task depend on or differ between the specific way in which contingency awareness/recollective memory was measured, given that the difference between significant and non-significant is not itself necessarily significant.
+While it is correct to say that a significant EC effect was found for only the primary Olson and Fazio (2001) criterion and not the other three secondary criteria, we also cannot conclude that EC effects in the surveillance task depend on or differ between the specific way in which contingency awareness/recollective memory was measured, given that the difference between significant and non-significant effects is not itself necessarily significant.
 This combination of results was not covered by our preregistered plans for interpretation of results (for detailed discussion see SOM-R).

-Interpterion of the Results
+Interpretation of the Results

 All coauthors of this work agree on the importance of the questions explored in this experiment and on the accuracy and completeness of the report of the methods and the results.
-However, there was disagreement between the authors of the original study (Olson & Fazio) and the remaining authors with regard to the interpretation of the findings.
-Each were given an opportunity to state their positions.
+However, there was disagreement between the authors of the original study (Olson & Fazio) and the majority of the remaining authors with regard to the interpretation of the findings.

-The original authors’ perspective.
-Olson and Fazio emphasize that the effect was in the predicted direction in 11 of the 12 samples using the original exclusion criteria.
+The authors of the original study emphasize that the effect was in the predicted direction in 11 of the 12 samples using the original exclusion criteria.
 The secondary criteria revealed analogous patterns in 10, 9, and 11 of 12 samples, respectively.
-However, such criteria can also exclude unaware individuals if they use their recently formed attitudes to guess CS-US valence.
+However, such criteria can also exclude unaware individuals if they use their recently formed attitudes to guess CS-US valence (see Gawronski & Walther, 2012).
 Ultimately, the lack of a moderating effect of exclusion criteria can be interpreted as an unqualified replication of Olson and Fazio (2001).

 In addition, the effect size produced by a single procedure is minimally relevant to broader theoretical questions about the multiple mechanisms that produce EC.
 Within Olson and Fazio’s proposed implicit misattribution mechanism, the magnitude of EC is dependent upon source confusability (the extent to which the evaluation evoked by the US is likely to be misattributed to the CS; Jones et al., 2010).
 Hence, future work should focus on fostering source confusability beyond the procedural parameters employed here.